Chess Bot Extension in 2024

 Chess motors utilizing the Alpha-Beta hunt calculation were the standard and the main choice for quite a while.
 The savage power of these motors crushed the most grounded human players and carried chess higher than ever.
 It seemed as though nothing could at any point have the option to contend with them.

 Then a brain network-based chess program, AlphaZero, ventured onto the scene and changed the game for eternity.
-Tragically, it’s not possible for anyone to buy or permit AlphaZero, however, chess fans cheered when the Leela Chess Zero undertaking was declared — approaching a brain network motor was a blessing from heaven for some.
+Unfortunately, no one can purchase or license AlphaZero, but chess fans cheered when the Leela Chess Zero project was announced — the arrival of a brain network engine was a dream come true for many.

 Komodo